snakoneczny/diabetic-retinopathy/README.md

 # Diabetic Retinopathy

-Solution for Kaggle competition.
-System for Diabetic Retinopathy classification based on an image of human eye.
+A solution for Kaggle competition.
+It is a system for Diabetic Retinopathy classification based on an image of human eye.
 A paper with full method description can be found [here](https://www.dropbox.com/s/2q6q3yok14zkaq2/diabetic%20retinopathy%20report.pdf?dl=0).